CamCove-Crichton/avanlifersmustsee/README.md

 ### Bugs
 <!-- Any bugs found here -->
 - Links to credits not working, fixed with looking up the correct URL
+- Ordered list items not displaying number values, fixed using the "list-style-position: inside;" property

 ### Validator Testing
 <!-- Validator testing results here -->